mozilla/nunjucks/docs/templating.md

 Return a truncated copy of the string.
 The length is specified with the first parameter, which defaults to 255.
-If the second parameter is unset or set to false, the last word will be discarded, otherwise the filter will cut the text at length.
-If the text was in fact truncated it will append an ellipsis ("...").
+If the second parameter is unset or set to false, the last word will be discarded if cut in half, otherwise the filter will cut the text at length.
+If the text is successfully truncated an ellipsis ("...") will be appended to the final string.
 A different set of characters other than "..."  can be specified using the third parameter.

 Truncate to 3 characters: